cmancone/clearskies/docs/2_but_why.md

 One side effect of this is the death of controllers.
 Not that controllers are bad guys - they just aren't necessary.
 After all, when each column already knows how to validate user input, apply business logic, and update external systems, you don't really need a controller anyway.
 Therefore, setting up and endpoint in clearskies is really just a matter of setting which columns are available for reading and writing.
 Clearskies does the rest.

+This might make it seem like clearskies takes a "model-first" approach to development, but even this isn't true.
+Even models are optional!
+A model mainly provides a convenient way to define your schema and manage your backend connection.
+Instead, you can attach a schema directly to an endpoint.
+In this case, clearskies will still perform the same strict user input validation, automatic generation of API documentation, etc... and then pass the processed user data to a function you provide.
+From there, you can do whatever you want with it.

 Next: [Models](./3_models.md)